 10 Cheap DIY Centerpiece Ideas Your Guests Will Love

 Want to make the best DIY centerpiece on a tight budget?
-With just a few simple items, you can make wedding tables unique and eye-catching, making them look great.
+With just a few simple items, you can make wedding tables unique and eye-catching, turning even the most modest venue into something your guests will remember long after the reception ends.

-Many low-cost wedding centerpieces appear to be more expensive than they are.
-Even if you only have a limited budget for your reception centerpieces, that doesn't mean you have to sacrifice style.
-You want each wedding table to feel as if they've been treated with the same level of care.
+Many budget-friendly wedding centerpieces appear to be far more expensive than they actually are.
+Even when you are working with a limited amount for your reception decor, that does not mean you have to sacrifice style or impact.
+Every table at your wedding should feel considered, beautiful, and deeply personal.

 Related: 15 Budget Friendly Rustic Wedding Centerpieces with Tree Stumps

 Looking at these DIY wedding centerpiece ideas will help you develop a unique design that will impress your guests.
-These centerpieces are not only inexpensive, but they are also simple and quick to make, giving you more time to focus on other aspects of your wedding.
+These centerpieces are not only inexpensive, but they are also straightforward and satisfying to assemble, giving you more time to focus on other aspects of your wedding day.

 1. Destination Decor Globe DIY Centerpieces

-We love how adaptable this do-it-yourself wedding decor project is!
-You can paint a globe anyway you’d like and couple it with decor to complement your theme.
-Make a stunning DIY boho wedding centerpiece for your sweethearts table or welcome table using this tutorial's combination of books and potted cactus.
+We love how adaptable this do it yourself wedding decor project is.
+You can paint a globe any way you like and pair it with complementary decor to match your theme.
+Making a boho centerpiece for your sweethearts table or welcome table is as simple as combining a painted globe with a stack of books and a small potted cactus, exactly as shown in the photo.

 What You'll Need: